rwbutler/Connectivity/README.md

 ### Swift Package Manager

 Xcode 11 includes support for [Swift Package Manager](https://swift.org/package-manager/).
-In order to add Connectivity to to your project in Xcode 11, from the `File` menu select `Swift Packages` and then select `Add Package Dependency`.
+In order to add Connectivity to your project in Xcode 11, from the `File` menu select `Swift Packages` and then select `Add Package Dependency`.

 A dialogue will request the package repository URL which is: